Sri Lanka On a Budget

 At A Glance

-There are many interesting historical sights and national parks around Sri Lanka.
+- There are many interesting historical sights and national parks around Sri Lanka.
+In order to see it all, check out this itinerary for Sri Lanka.
 While the prices remain quite low, don't be surprised if you're charged substantially more as a foreigner.
 Sometimes the prices are upwards of ten times as much.
 This is par for the course so it's best not to get too frustrated by the experience.
 It's beneficial to the local population that they can afford to visit local attractions at a reasonable price for their budgets.

-If you're interested in hiring a guide, consider renting a car.
+- If you're interested in hiring a guide, consider renting a car (see car rental prices here).
+Or, you can hire a car with a driver instead of driving it yourself.
 The driver is often quite knowledgeable on the area's history and culture.
 The automobile is often free and you pay for the service of the driver.
 Make sure you meet the driver in advance so that you know his area of expertise and are familiar with how well he speaks English.